PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   Remove entries matching ``name`` and type from the cache.

   :param DNSName name: The name to expunge
-  :param int qtype: The type to expunge
+  :param int qtype: The type to expunge, can be a pre-defined :ref:`DNSQType`
   :param bool suffixMatch: When set to true, remove al entries under ``name``

 .. classmethod:: PacketCache:isFull() -> bool